 SYNOPSIS

-In a forgotten detention center built to contain time travelers, an astrophysicist and his team are torn by the fear of change and the empathy they feel towards these distant descendants.
+In a forgotten detention center built to contain time travelers, an astrophysicist and his team are torn between fear and empathy for these distant descendants.
 But what if the borders of space and time were soon to disappear?

-Powered by community-driven filmmaking from the ground up, Bigoli Bang was made on a micro-budget whereby most of the cast and crew came from the local area — film enthusiasts, artists, and friends who brought the story to life with creativity and heart.
-Working with minimal gear and shared resources, the team transformed an abandoned industrial space into a dystopian world of time travel and collapse.
+Powered by community-driven filmmaking from the ground up, Bigoli Bang was made on a micro-budget with most of the cast and crew drawn from the local area — film enthusiasts, artists, and friends who brought the story to life with creativity and heart.

-As the very first feature film by Bigoli Pictures, this project was — in many ways — the Big Bang that set everything in motion.
+As the first feature film by Bigoli Pictures, this project was — in many ways — the Big Bang that set everything in motion.

 Bigoli Bang is a piece of underground sci-fi cinema that celebrates resilience, imagination, and the power of collaboration.